arouzbehani/Cantilever/README.md

 End Function
 ```
+## Data Accessibility Considerations
+Accessing an MS ACCESS Database is only applicable with Windows machines.
+Although the web API project is written in .NET Core and is able to run on either a Linux or Windows machine, reading data using the OleDb library can only be done on a Windows machine.

+Therefore, for development purposes and a more distributed solution, it is wise to isolate the database from the frontend and backend domains.

 ## References
 + The code for Deflection Analysis is written with the help of Python project named  [**PythonFEM**](https://github.com/vishnurvp/PythonFEM) and for the purpose of matrix calculations the nuget package [**mathnet-numerics**](https://github.com/mathnet/mathnet-numerics) is installed.